GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+> ### There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+The first method is far more difficult.
 >
-> ~ *Donald Knuth*
+> ~ *Tony Hoare*

 ---
 ## 🏎 Quick Facts